All horses are the same color

-All horses are the same color is a falsidical paradox that arises from a flawed use of mathematical induction to prove the statement All horses are the same color.
+All horses are the same color is a paradox that arises from a flawed use of mathematical induction to prove the statement All horses are the same color.
 There is no actual contradiction, as these arguments have a crucial flaw that makes them incorrect.
 This example was originally raised by George Pólya in a 1954 book in different terms: "Are any n numbers equal?" or "Any n girls have eyes of the same color", as an exercise in mathematical induction.
 It has also been restated as "All cows have the same color".

 The "horses" version of the paradox was presented in 1961 in a satirical article by Joel E. Cohen.
 It was stated as a lemma, which in particular allowed the author to "prove" that Alexander the Great did not exist, and he had an infinite number of limbs.

 The argument

 The argument is proof by induction.
 First, we establish a base case for one horse ($n=1$).
 We then prove that if $n$ horses have the same color, then $n+1$ horses must also have the same color.